OV1 – The Bible’s origins, contents, and translations into other languages

 OV1(c) Ancient manuscripts of the biblical books

-Many ancient copies of the Bible books’ original manuscripts have survived as hand-written documents (“manuscripts”) on papyrus, parchment (skins)
+Many ancient copies of the Bible books’ original manuscripts have survived as hand-written documents on papyrus, parchment (skins)

 More than 5000 ancient copies of parts or all of the NT books still exist, the oldest fragments being from about 130-180AD.
 Complete copies of the Greek NT (the “Codex Sinaiticus” and “Codex Vaticanus”) are from about 400AD.

-OV1(d) Accuracy of the ancient manuscripts
+OV1(d) Accuracy of the oldest copies of the original manuscripts

 OV1(e) Summary of origins